-For pupils who receive direct special instruction from a teacher more than 60 percent of the instructional day, but less than a full school day:
+1. For pupils who receive direct special instruction from a teacher more than 60 percent of the instructional day (Federal Setting III), but less than a full school day:

-- Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired, three pupils; - Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired with one paraprofessional, six pupils; - Developmental cognitive disability: mild-moderate range or specific learning disabled, 12 pupils; - Developmental cognitive disability: mild-moderate range or specific learning disabled with one paraprofessional, 15 pupils; - All other disabilities with one paraprofessional, ten pupils; - All other disabilities with two paraprofessionals, 12 pupils;

-Under special circumstances, for children who receive special education services for 60 percent or more of the instructional day, that are highly disruptive or create an unsafe environment due to the high behavioral or mental health needs of the students, the school may lower the number of such students in the classroom, so that both students and staff are safe.
+- a) Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired, three pupils; - b) Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired with one paraprofessional, six pupils; - c) Developmental cognitive disability: mild-moderate range or specific learning disabled, 12 pupils; - d) Developmental cognitive disability: mild-moderate range or specific learning disabled with one paraprofessional, 15 pupils; - e) All other disabilities with one paraprofessional, ten pupils; - f) All other disabilities with two paraprofessionals, 12 pupils; - g) Under special circumstances, for children who receive special education services for 60 percent or more of the instructional day, that are highly disruptive or create an unsafe environment due to the high behavioral or mental health needs of the students, the school may lower the number of such students in the classroom, so that both students and staff are safe.

-For pupils who receive direct special education for a full day:
+2. For pupils who receive direct special education for a full day:

-- Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired with one paraprofessional, four pupils; - Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired with two paraprofessionals, six pupils; - All other disabilities with one paraprofessional, eight pupils.
+- a) Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired with one paraprofessional, four pupils; - b) Deaf-blind, autism spectrum disorders, developmental cognitive disability: severe-profound range, or severely multiply impaired with two paraprofessionals, six pupils; - c) All other disabilities with one paraprofessional, eight pupils.